code-423n4/docs/roles/wardens/judging-criteria.md

 ### QA reports (low/non-critical)

-For contests starting on or after February 3, 2022, low and non-critical findings should be submitted as a *single* QA report per warden.
+For contests starting on or after February 3, 2022, low and non-critical findings must be submitted as a *single* QA report per warden.
 We are allocating a **fixed 10% of prize pools toward QA reports.**

 Your QA report should include: